proteinreport/proteinreport.org/content/newswire/big-idea-ventures-explores-top-trends-plant-based-foods-latest-grand-hyatt-tasting/index.md

 provide end-to-end solutions to scale production of cell-based meat in a cost efficient manner.

-5. [Big Idea Ventures is a major supporter of female-founded companies and women founders of colour]{.underline}
+5. Big Idea Ventures is a major supporter of female-founded companies and women founders of colour

 According to [Vegan Women Summit](https://veganwomensummit.com/pathfinder), less than 3% of all